kaushang/Tablytics/README.md

 ## 🔥 Features

 - ⏲️ **Track Browsing Time**
-  View total time spent and how much time you've used on each active tab.
+  Tracks total time spent and how much time you've spent on each tab individually.

 - 📅 **Today's Summary**
   - **Sites Visited Today**: See how many unique websites you've visited during the current day.